pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn instance invokemethod CIM_x.id='hi" methodx -p id=3

     Options:
-      -p, --parameter name=value  Multiple definitions allowed, one for each parameter to be included in the new instance.
-                                  Array parameter values defined by comma-
-                                  separated-values.
-EmbeddedInstance not allowed.
+      -p, --parameter PARAMETERNAME=VALUE
+                                      Specify a method input parameter with its value.
+May be specified multiple times.
+                                      Array property values are specified as a comma-separated list; embedded instances are
+                                      not supported.
+Default: No input parameters.
+      -i, --interactive               Prompt for selecting an instance from a list.
+If used, the INSTANCENAME argument
-      -i, --interactive           If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
+                                      must be a class name, and the instances of that class are presented.
-      -n, --namespace <name>      Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                      Show this message and exit.

 .. _`pywbemcli instance modify --help`: